How IoT Applications are Reshaping Manufacturing

 By automating decision making and tying production floor data together, the entire manufacturing process is brought under one umbrella of data and decision making on a huge number of previously human-controlled operations are automated.
 Previously “siloed” data within functional areas such as production management, operations and quality can also be standardized.
 The result is a streamlined transfer and analysis of data at speeds not possible through human decision making.
 This enterprise-level view of the production floor ties these formerly competitive functional areas into a single entity away from slow, inefficient and siloed data.
 This represents a major shift in how manufacturing environments operate and allows greater efficiency and utilization of resources than previously available.

-Predictive and Preventative Maintenance
+Predictive and Preventative Maintenance in IoT Applications

 For many manufacturing veterans, the thought of maintenance conjures up images of mechanics pushing toolboxes from machine to machine for breakdowns and for scheduled maintenance.
 Often, this type of maintenance added idle time to equipment or resulted in rushed or incomplete maintenance checks as operators and managers pushed to get production going again.
 But with the IIoT, the maintenance role is transformed from one viewed as a support structure into one integrated into production decision making because of the data captured on IoT collection devices.